 Other plugins I like

-2. Auto optimize – I used to use this a lot on sites but with recent changes to Elementor I’ve found it’s not quite so necessary.
+- Autoptimize – I used to use this a lot on sites but with recent changes to Elementor I’ve found it’s not quite so necessary.
 It’s an optimizing plugin that works really well.
-I’ve talked about optiziming sites here.
+I’ve talked about optimizing sites here.